-At first, I thought it was wind damage, but on closer inspection, it’s tiny thrips inside the buds that cause the browning.
-Then, the buds are eaten by the ladybirds and in some instances, the birds decide to eat the lot.
+At first, I thought it was wind damage, but it’s tiny thrips inside the buds that cause the browning on closer inspection.
+Then, the ladybirds eat the thrips, and in some instances, the birds decide to eat the lot.
 Leaving behind a devoured rosebud and bloom half-eaten.
 This is nature’s cycle.
 Although it is a shame after all the work and patience required, waiting for the new blooms to unfold, to find them so distorted and not perfect.

 “There are no gardening mistakes, only experiments.”Janet Kilburn Phillips

-Sadly, I had to cut many buds and blooms off the plants’ and I have sprayed some with the hose because evidently, thrips hate water.
-Seasons come and go and each year is different.
+Sadly, I had to cut many buds and blooms off the plants’, and I have sprayed some with the hose because evidently, thrips hate water.
+Seasons come and go, and each year is different.
 Last year we had aphids but now its thrips.
 I wonder if it is due to the dry weather?
-It was not enjoyable removing all my long-awaited rose blooms prematurely and I’m hoping the second flush will be a clearer looking roses on each bush.
+It was not enjoyable removing all my long-awaited rose blooms prematurely, and I’m hoping the second flush will be better looking roses on each bush.
 Fingers crossed.

 We want plants to be perfect but they rarely grow exactly as we intended or match precisely our vision.
-Fortunately, this setback is not in all parts of the garden and the new area around the back, I view from the kitchen, is absolutely delightful.
-So colourful and healthy and all the roses are growing very well.
-I’d go so far as to say its been a great success.
+Fortunately, this setback is not everywhere in the garden or the new area I view from the kitchen.
+The arch garden as I call it, is absolutely delightful.
+So colourful and healthy, and all the roses are growing very well -a great success.

 According to Treloar’s Roses on their website.
 Thrips are about 2mm long and can be yellow to black and arrive in the wind usually on hot dry days in Spring and Summer.
 Thrips feed by draining the contents of plant cells, causing white specks or trails on new leaves and scarring on petals which are often seen as brown blemishes on light coloured blooms.
 Most people notice the effects on pale-coloured flowers first leaving blooms with brown edges.
 If left they can be quite destructive and often cause deformities in new growth.
 More information is available on the Treloar’s website